Can a Church Glorify God via the Property Tax Process? Absolutely.

 Richard R. Hammar is an attorney, CPA and author specializing in legal and tax issues for churches and clergy.

-Making Sense of Retirement for Church Leaders
+Making Sense of Retirement for Pastors

 Learn how to address the most common issues in retirement planning for pastors and church staff.